klaasnicolaas/Smarthome-homeassistant-config/README.rst

-Smarthome - Home Assistant |Build Status|
+Smart Home - Home Assistant |Build Status|
 =============================================================

 Home Assistant is a home automation platform running on Python 3.
 It is able to track and control all devices at home and offer a platform for automating control.